Lets Trek Canada – Hit The Trail

 - Carry enough food and water for the trip.
 Hiking is strenuous and uses lots of energy.

 - Carry extra food in case you are out longer than planned.

 - Carry a good amount of water.
 To rely on natural water sources can be risky.

 Backcountry Hiking in Canada – what hazards can you expect

 - Inform yourself about safe wilderness travel.
-There are many great books available about that subject.
+There are many great books available on that subject.

 - Consequences of falling in the mountains can be serious.

 - Hiking in the backcountry can be dangerous.
 The terrain can be severe and the climate harsh.